First Steps – Information for international students

 In the past, the workload of a class was expressed in weekly hours or semester hours (SWS), irrespective of whether the class was a lecture or a seminar.
 Today, the amount of time you spend preparing for a class is also taken into account.
 This means that the overall workload can be calculated which is much higher for a seminar than a lecture.
 The units for measuring the workload are called ECTS credits.
 Study achievements can be compared and transferred to another university or even to another country using ECTS credits.
 A Bachelor’s degree is worth 180 ECTS credits.
 In the calculation of the workload, 1 ECTS credit is equivalent to about 25 to 30 hours of work.

-For further information visit the websites of FAU.
+For further information visit the website of FAU.

 Erasmus code: D ERLANGE 01